Staff and Graduate Researchers

 Chrysaora jellyfish Sea nettles are known to be severe stingers in numerous coasts around the world.
 Current research is focused on the isolation and molecular characterisation of venom toxins to understand the mechanisms of action underlying the toxic effects of their stings.
 Outcomes will also lead to a better understanding of venom complexity and improve current guidelines and treatments for jellyfish stings.

 The Australian Venomous Injury Project (AVIP), initiated in July 2014, has the goal to determine if there are significant and specific factors relevant to venomous injury by different types of organisms, environments, or specific individuals or groups of individuals that predispose them to poor outcomes.
-Australian national morbidity and mortality databases are being reviewed in order to note correlative associations to inform preclinical and public health research.
+Australian national morbidity and mortality databases are developed in to geodatabases and are reviewed in order to note correlative associations to inform preclinical and public health research.

 Medical History - Venom: Fear, Fascination and Discovery

-Dr Ken Winkel is shown here discussing the 2013 Medical History Exhibition on this subject.
+Dr Ken Winkel discussing the Medical History Museum Exhibition.

 - Paiva OK, Pla D, Wright CE, Beutler M, Sanz L, Gutiérrez JM, Williams DJ, Calvete JJ.